leetoo/BigDataLearning/Docs/linux-docs/makesurethebigdataservicealive.md

     if [ -n "${consumer_pid}" ];then
         echo "consumer process is exit,do not need to do anything. exit with 0 " | tee -a $LOG_FILE else
-        echo "consumer process is not exit, just to restart ftp."  | tee -a $LOG_FILE sh ${BIN_DIR}/start-consumer.sh
+        echo "consumer process is not exit, just to restart consumer."  | tee -a $LOG_FILE sh ${BIN_DIR}/start-consumer.sh
         echo "starting, please wait........" | tee -a $LOG_FILE sleep 10s